 An example of inspecting PSI elements is demonstrated in the SDK code sample

 Every action and action group has a unique identifier.
 Basing the identifier for a custom action on the FQN of the implementation is the best practice, assuming the package incorporates the

 <id> of the plugin.
 An action must have a unique identifier for each place.
 It is used in the IDE UI, even though the FQN of the implementation is the same.
 Definitions of identifiers for the standard IntelliJ Platform actions are in

 Groups organize actions into logical UI structures, which in turn can contain other groups.
 A group of actions can form a toolbar or a menu.
 Subgroups of a group can form submenus of a menu.

-Actions can be included in multiple groups, and thus appear in different places within the IDE UI.
-An action must have a unique identifier for each place it appears in the IDE UI.
-See the Action Declaration Reference section for information about how to specify locations in the IDE UI.
+Actions can be included in multiple groups, and thus appear in different places within the UI.
+An action must have a unique identifier for each place it appears in the UI.
+See the Action Declaration Reference section for information about how to specify locations.

 Presentation gets created for every place where the action appears.
-Therefore, the same action can have different text or icons when it appears in different places of the user interface.
+Therefore, the same action can have a different text or icon when it appears in different places of the user interface.
 Different presentations for the action are created by copying the Presentation returned by the

 compact attribute is set for a group.
 If the